After the Funeral: Plot summary

 Early the next morning, Helen telephones Entwhistle to inform him what she had realised was odd during Richard's funeral, but is struck savagely on the head before she can say more.
 Helen suffers a concussion and is taken away for her safety.
 As Inspector Morton prepares to ask each family member about their movements on the day of Cora's murder, Poirot startles everyone by revealing to them that her murderer was Miss Gilchrist.
 She had recognised a Vermeer amongst Cora's recent purchases that her employer had not, and knew it was her chance to rebuild her beloved tea shop that she lost in the war.
-She painted over the Vermeer with a scene of a pier from a postcard, unaware it had been destroyed in the war.
+Gilchrist loathed Cora; even more she detested being a dependant.
+She hid the Vermeer behind a scene of the pier she painted from a postcard, unaware it had been destroyed in the war.
 Afterwards, she put a sedative in Cora's tea so she would be asleep, while Miss Gilchrist posed as her at the funeral.
 None of the family had seen Cora for more than two decades, which made her deception easier.
 After leaving the false suggestion that Richard had been murdered, Miss Gilchrist killed Cora the following day so that the police would believe it was connected to Richard's death.
-To divert suspicion from herself, Miss Gilchrist also faked the attempt on her life.
+To divert suspicion from herself, Miss Gilchrist also faked the attempt on her life; ironically, this only aroused Poirot's suspicions even more.

-Miss Gilchrist had to copy Cora's characteristic turn of her head, but failed to realise she did it to the wrong side, as she rehearsed in front of a mirror.
+Miss Gilchrist had to copy Cora's characteristic tilt of her head, but failed to realise she did it to the wrong side, as she rehearsed in front of a mirror.
 Helen was attacked because she eventually realised this.
-Furthermore, Poirot knew she had posed as Cora because she made a reference to a piece of decoration, which could only have been seen within Enderby Hall on the day of Richard's funeral.
+Furthermore, Poirot knew Miss Gilchrist had posed as Cora because she made a reference to the malachite table, which could only have been seen within Enderby Hall on the day of Richard's funeral.
 The Vermeer was hidden by Miss Gilchrist so Guthrie did not find it during his scheduled visit.
 Her claim that Cora painted the pier scene from life was countered by Susan finding a pre-war postcard of the pier in the cottage, along with Entwhistle recollecting that he smelt oil when he visited Cora's home after her murder.
 Poirot then reveals that two nuns visited Cora's cottage on the day of the funeral and believed someone was inside.
+Michael Shane also agrees with Poirot that it was Gilchrist at the funeral, not Cora, as he vaguely recognised her when he met her, as herself.

 Once accused, Miss Gilchrist breaks down into a flood of complaints about the hardships of her life but quietly goes with the police.
-During legal proceedings before her trial, she eventually becomes insane, planning one tea shop after another, though Poirot and Entwhistle have no doubt she was in full possession of her faculties during her crime.
+During legal proceedings before her trial, she eventually becomes insane, obsessively planning one tea shop after another, though Poirot and Entwhistle have no doubt she was in full possession of her faculties during her crime.